lemonlabsuk/scala-uri/README.md

 > [!IMPORTANT]
-> scala-uri is not currently being actively maintained.
-Feel free to let me know of any actively maintained forks and I will happily list them here
+> scala-uri is not currently being actively maintained in this repo
+>
+> There is a maintained fork at https://github.com/indoorvivants/scala-uri

 # scala-uri